fireundubh/playwithfire/faqs.md

 No, my workflow is not up for discussion.

-#### What if I spam you, brigade you, or downvote your Reddit threads?
-Will that convince you?

-Spamming me, brigading me, and downvoting my Reddit threads only reinforce my commitment to keeping these features disabled.

-#### But I'm your customer!
-Give me what I want when I want.

-No, you're not.
-I have no obligations to you.

 ### Where can I send feedback then?

 I accept feedback by *private message* on the Nexus, Reddit, and Discord.
 Patreon subscribers and PayPal donors may also send me feedback via email.